GPR Scanning & Service Locating

 Concrete GPR scanning represents a real-time non-destructive testing technique that allows for the rapid location of services and other items embedded in the surface being scanned.
 Items that are able to be located include post tension cables, rebar, electrical conduits, and other voids.

-Knowing the location of these items prior to disturbance by way of concrete sawing and drilling or other methods avoids costly repairs as well as eliminating the dangers associated with striking a live service.
+Knowing the location of these items prior to disturbance by way of concrete sawing and drilling or other methods allows risk reduction in not only potential costly repairs but also in the dangers associated with striking a live service.

 GPR Concrete scanning performed prior to penetrating the surface reduces the chance for expensive downtime or setbacks due to structure damage or damage to services.